 One of the biggest issues with hearing loss is that it is mostly irreversible.
 The most common form of hearing loss is ‘sensorineural’ - this is acquired when the delicate hair cells of the inner ear (which are responsible for picking up sound) are destroyed.
 When gone, these sound collectors do not regenerate.

 The incurability of ‘sensorineural’ hearing loss is the reason why millions of dollars are spent annually on hearing aid research.
-After years of work, the hearing aid industry are currently pinning their hopes on one technology - artificial intelligence.
+After years of work, the hearing aid industry is currently pinning their hopes on one technology - artificial intelligence.

-The merging of AI and hearing aids will present some amazing possibilities for the millions that live with hearing impairment around the world.
+The merging of AI technologies and hearing aids will present some amazing possibilities for the millions that live with hearing impairment around the world.

-Although the technology mentioned above is no doubt exciting, today's hearing aids are still some way to achieving automated voice isolation in noisy environments.
-However, hearing aid manufacturers are already doing amazing things with AI.
 Here we feature some of the latest AI hearing aids, and explain how they use the technology to improve the hearing aid experience for the user.

 Widex Moment is one of the first hearing aids to enhance real-time listening using dual artificial intelligence engines.
 They have produced the first and only hearing aid in the world powered by real-time machine learning - one that can learn how a person needs to hear right in the Moment, helping them personalize their sound experience.